MicMacV/NBA_Spark/README.md

 ## Project requirements
 + Find players that had most points in every season for last decade
 + Find most efficient players in the league in terms of 3 points made shot % (find correlation on chart)
-+ Present coaches who had most wins during the season
++ Present coaches who had most wins during the regular season and rank them

 + Present league champions in last decade including year, team, MVP of the season
 + Present NBA champions throughout the history